fongc123/notes/Kubernetes/Security.md

 The above policy configuration will allow ingress traffic from matching pods in the `production` namespace only.
 It is noted that the namespace must also have the correct matching labels.

-It is also noted that a pod must match both the pod label ***and*** the namespace label requirements. as the `podSelector` field and the `namespaceSelector` field are under the same element.
-If the fields were in separate elements, a pod would need to match the pod label ***or*** the namespace label.
+It is also noted that a pod must match both the pod label ***and*** the namespace label, as the `podSelector` field and the `namespaceSelector` field are under the same element.
+If the fields were in separate elements, a pod would only need to match the pod label ***or*** the namespace label.

 > [!INFO]
 > If the `from.podSelector` field is not given but the `from.namespaceSelector` field is given, all pods within the specified namespace will be able to connect to the pod.